NBISweden/workshop-reproducible-research/docs/snakemake.md

 ![](images/rulegraph_complex.svg)

-While saying that it's easy to read might be a bit of a stretch, it definitely gives you a better overview of the project than you would have without a WFM.
+While saying that it's easy to read might be a bit of a stretch, it definitely gives you a better overview of the project than you would have without a WMS.

 The second type of graph is based on the jobs, and looks like this for our little workflow (use `--dag` instead of `--rulegraph`).